-The beads from the upstream assay are detected and counted by capacitive sensing, in the fringe-field of interdigitated electrodes (IDE) fabricated in the CMOS topmetal layer, which are protected beneath the silicon nitride passivation layer (Fig. 26), that is, there is no contact between the assay biology and electronics.
+The beads from the upstream assay are detected and counted by capacitive sensing, in the fringe-field of interdigitated electrodes (IDE) fabricated in the CMOS top-metal layer, which are protected beneath the silicon nitride passivation layer (Fig 26), i.e., there is no contact between the assay biology and electronics.
 This removes corrosion risks and a potent source of interference.
-While most electric field lines are contained in the silicon, a small fringe portion of field lines protrude above the silicon nitride (Si_3N_4) passivation.
-These are the transducer portion, providing up to 100 mV electric field across a bead.
+While most electric field lines are contained in the silicon, a small fringe portion of field lines protrude above the silicon nitride (Si3N4) passivation.
+These are the transducer portion, providing up to 100mV electric field across a bead.
 This causes a dipole response in the bead, which correspondingly increases the charge on the electrodes, thereby increasing the capacitance as seen by the capacitive-to-digital converter.